urbanopt/urbanopt-des/README.md

 ## Contact

-For questions or issues on the URBANopt DES project, please open a GitHub Issue or reach out to the **URBANopt team** at [URBANopt Support](https://github.com/urbanopt/urbanopt-des/issues).
+For questions or issues on the URBANopt DES project, please open a GitHub Issue or reach out to the **URBANopt DES team** at [URBANopt DES Support](https://github.com/urbanopt/urbanopt-des/issues).
 General URBANopt documentation can be found at https://docs.urbanopt.net.